hyperledger/fabric/docs/source/endorsement-policies.rst

 Any invoke of the chaincode that writes data to the ledger will need to be validated by enough channel members to meet the endorsement policy.

-You can specify an endorsement policy for a chaincode using the Fabric SDKs.
-For an example, visit the `How to install and start your chaincode <https://hyperledger.github.io/fabric-sdk-node/{BRANCH}/tutorial-chaincode-lifecycle.html>`_ in the Node.js SDK documentation.
-You can also create an endorsement policy from your CLI when you approve and commit a chaincode definition with the Fabric peer binaries by using the ``--signature-policy`` flag.
+You can create an endorsement policy from your CLI when you approve and commit a chaincode definition with the Fabric peer binaries by using the ``--signature-policy`` flag.